 Sheffield is divided into 28 electoral wards.
 Each ward is represented by 3 City Councillors who are elected in local elections.
+These are shown below.

 Electoral review: changes to ward boundaries